 Wink, Callan.
 August.
 Random House, New York, 2020.
 F;4/20.

 I was impressed with this writer as you can see in my review of his short story collection strangely titled Dog Run Moon.
 I was looking forward to his taking on long fiction and downloaded this novel pretty much as soon as it appeared.
-The two things on my mind about Wink are the man’s man thing – which should put him in the company of Hemingway and Shepard, or at least in that of lesser characters like Jim Harrison – and his captivating writing in the short story collection.
+The two things on my mind about Wink are the man’s man thing – which should put him in the company of Hemingway and Shepard, or at least in that of Jim Harrison – and his captivating writing in the short story collection.
 He maintains the guy thing here, to the point for me of rubbing our noses in it, but I’m sorry I don’t find the same classy literary imagination.

 Reverse snobbery is an interesting behaviour.
 To us at times on the receiving end (I was raised in an affluent family and spent far too long in university) it can be a bit devastating.
 Putting on airs is only part of what honest hard-working unaffected people can’t stand about arrogance, elitism, entitlement, and all the falsehood that goes with it, but in the same way that narcissism can get out of proportion, so can victim behaviour that gets carried away with sending up perceived tormentors who are really just going about their reasonable lives.

 The tormentors for Callan Wink seem to be art (writing in particular) and women.
-He’s at pains to let us know that he’s no fancy-pants, a guy but just an ordinary guy, guiding people on fishing trips in the waterways of Montana, and well yeah happens to be a published and award-winning fiction-writer sort of on the side.
+He’s at pains to let us know that he’s no fancy-pants, a guy but just an ordinary guy, guiding people on fishing trips in the waterways of Montana, and well yeah happens also a published and award-winning fiction-writer, sort of on the side.
 But let’s be clear that he’s really not that interested in the froufrou stuff that goes with that.
 He’s pretentiously unpretentious as one critic put it.

 Young August grows up on a farm with a dad who pays him to exterminate wild cats in the barn (this scene was part of one of the impressive short stories).
 These are not wildcats but feral kitty cats.
 He poisons them all, making a killing in two ways.
 His parents separate, the dad hooking up with a much younger girl and the mum, with literary pretensions, getting August out of town.
 The boy ends up off in rural Montana working for a ranch owner, a fully-developed intriguing character.
 He is befriended by a self-styled rodeo lothario and August’s non-success with a pretty girl and drunken violence subsequent are stark and realistic to any man unfortunate enough ever to have had a similar experience.
 But for me this scene was awkwardly in the face of #MeToo, instead of finding a way to masculine sympathy with it, or at least to some intelligence and ambiguity in its criticism.